x

 An insect house on a garden wall

 Having created many new gardens over the years, I know that designing a garden is not about filling space.
-It’s actually about looking at your garden in 3D so that you can layer the design of elements and planting to work with your own needs and with the needs of wildlife
+It’s actually about looking at your garden in 3D, so you can layer the design of elements and planting to work with your own needs and with the needs of wildlife

 I hope that these seven steps have given you a lot to think about.
 Take small steps and you will be surprised how much more wildlife you can welcome into your garden and live happily alongside.